azorism/Course_3_Get-Clean-Data_Assignment/README.md

 # Course_3_Get-Clean-Data_Assignment

-## Assignment of week 4
+### Assignment of week 4
+This readme file contains information about the content of this repository and the corresponding background of the assignment as based on Coursera course "Getting and Cleaning Data" (week 4, Course Project)

-# Instructions of the assignment
+### Instructions of the assignment

 The purpose of this project is to demonstrate your ability to collect, work with, and clean a data set.